-As we have been continuing to report since December 6th, 2017, FINRA has proposed changes to gut the expungement process for financial professionals who seek expungement of meritless customer disputes under Rule 2080.
+As we have been continuing to report since December 6th, 2017, FINRA has proposed changes to gut the expungement process for financial professionals who seek expungement of meritless customer complaints under Rule 2080.

 Including, and not the least of which is, FINRA's assertion that any customer dispute disclosures over 12 months old will NOT BE ELIGIBLE FOR ANY REMEDY under the new arbitration rules.

-Aged false, erroneous, impossible and defamatory claims against you and your business will be permanent on your CRD and BrokerCheck profile.
+Aged false, erroneous, impossible and defamatory customer claims against you and your business will be permanent on your CRD and BrokerCheck profile.

 Monday, February 5th, was the end of the comment period.
 Now we wait on the decision of a "self-regulatory" organization that has done little to protect the livelihood of their own financial professionals.